linkedin/css-blocks/README.md

 @block-reference "drop-down.block.css";

 .profile {
-  float: null;
+  float: --unset;
-  float: resolve(super-grid-system.span);
+  float: resolve("super-grid-system.span");

-  width: null;
+  width: --unset;
-  width: resolve(super-grid-system.span, drop-down.hoverable);
+  width: resolve("super-grid-system.span", "drop-down.hoverable");

-  margin: null;
+  margin: --unset;
-  margin: resolve(drop-down.hoverable, super-grid-system.span);
+  margin: resolve("drop-down.hoverable", "super-grid-system.span");
 }
 ```

-The `null` value means that the property won't be set in the output for that ruleset,
+The `--unset` value means that the property won't be set in the output for that ruleset,
 but it allows a resolution to be provided.
 When multiple resolution targets are specified
 to the resolve function, the first one wins, but the generated selectors will be created to
 resolve all three classes on the same element.
 This satisfies the optimizer and the silences